Gabedini/overthewire_bandit_solutions/README.md

 Note: going to save all solutions in markdown just because it's not a format I've used before and it would be nice to know since it's the default for GitHub readme files. (and it is just a plaintext option for the solutions that are going to be, well, plaintext)

+Check out the "Setting up your GitHub repo" first to get started!